skypyproject/skypy/CONTRIBUTING.rst

 are discussed and defined.
 Members have access to internal communication channels, they are involved in SkyPy decision making processes and attend quarterly meetings.
-Members are listed as a separate tier in author lists for SkyPy publications, with the classification of "Project Members" in the Zenodo DoI.
+Members are listed as a separate tier in author lists for SkyPy publications, with the classification of "Creators" in the Zenodo DoI.

-2. *External Contributors* are able to develop, discuss and commit code in the same way as *Members*, but do not have the same responsibilities and opportunities for contributing to the guidance and management of SkyPy as a project. *External Contributors* are listed as a separate tier in author lists for SkyPy publications, with the classification of "Others" in the Zenodo version DoI.
+2. *External Contributors* are able to develop, discuss and commit code in the same way as *Members*, but do not have the same responsibilities and opportunities for contributing to the guidance and management of SkyPy as a project. *External Contributors* are listed as a separate tier in author lists for SkyPy publications, with the classification of "Others" in the Zenodo DoI.

  .. _Discussions Page: https://github.com/skypyproject/skypy/discussions
  .. _Issue: https://github.com/skypyproject/skypy/issues